-The more customers and prospective customers we speak to, the more we understand the drivers for them coming to market for a contract management system.
+The more customers and prospective customers we speak to, the more we understand the drivers for them coming to market and what's driving investment in contract management.

-In this article we examine six of the most common scenarios, some of which may be familiar to you and your business.
+In this article we examine these six common scenarios, some of which may be familiar to you and your business.
 We then show how effective contract management delivers the right solution.

 1. You’re growing (fast)